42 Church Hill

 We Celebrate Lives - Whether or not people have a current religious affiliation, they often experience the death of someone close to them as a sacred occasion to be marked by an appropriate service.
-Fonthill United Church’s minister, the Rev. Dr. Garry van Bruchem, is available to conduct services and to offer pastoral care to anyone regardless of their religious affiliation.
+Fonthill United Church’s minister is available to conduct services and to offer pastoral care to anyone regardless of their religious affiliation.
 The church is available for funeral and memorial services.
 We have good relationships with all of the local funeral homes in this area and work closely with them.
 When no funeral home is involved, we are able to assist in conducting a memorial service for the person who has died.

 We Support Local Missions - Fonthill United Church’s mission includes supporting those who are making a difference in the Niagara Region by helping those in need.
-The Church Council has allocated three grants of $1,000 each to support the following local missions in 2018:
+Fonthill United donated to the following organizations in 2019:

 We Support the United Church of Canada - We support the mission of the United Church of Canada, the denomination of which we are a congregation.
 We allocate 10% (a biblical tithe) of our offerings which is divided between the Mission and Service Fund and the General Council Assessment.